docker/docker-py/docs/api.md

 **Params**:

 * since (datetime or int): get events from this point
 * until (datetime or int): get events until this point
 * filters (dict): filter the events by event time, container or image
+* decode (bool): If set to true, stream will be decoded into dicts on the fly.
+False by default.

 **Returns** (generator):